juju/docs/src/en/models-config.md

       Confirm 'all' harvest mode state.
 Seems it should be "'Dead' or 'Unknown'" OR "a combination of modes 'destroyed' and 'unknown'".
       Make the table more space-efficient.
 Damn it's bulbous.
+      Provide an example of using model-defaults to set a per-region attribute.

 # Configuring models